skrub-data/skrub/doc/modules/data_ops/validation/tuning_validating_data_ops.rst

 .. _user_guide_data_ops_tuning_validating_dataops:

-Tuning and validating Skrub DataOps plans
+Tuning and validating skrub DataOps plans
 =========================================

 To evaluate the prediction performance of our plan, we can fit it on a training